$146.76 Million in Sales Expected for PowerSchool Holdings Inc (NYSE:PWSC) This Quarter

-On average, analysts expect that PowerSchool will report full-year sales of $623.72 million for the current financial year, with estimates ranging from $623.00 million to $624.70 million.
-For the next financial year, analysts forecast that the business will post sales of $690.99 million, with estimates ranging from $688.20 million to $693.30 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow PowerSchool.
+According to Zacks, analysts expect that PowerSchool will report full year sales of $623.72 million for the current fiscal year, with estimates ranging from $623.00 million to $624.70 million.
+For the next fiscal year, analysts forecast that the business will post sales of $690.99 million, with estimates ranging from $688.20 million to $693.30 million.
+Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow PowerSchool.

-PowerSchool (NYSE:PWSC – Get Rating) last issued its quarterly earnings data on Thursday, March 3rd.
-The company reported $0.14 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.06) by $0.20.
+PowerSchool (NYSE:PWSC – Get Rating) last announced its quarterly earnings data on Thursday, March 3rd.
+The company reported $0.14 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.20.

-Several institutional investors have recently added to or reduced their stakes in PWSC.
-Strs Ohio purchased a new position in PowerSchool in the third quarter worth $243,000.
-AMI Asset Management Corp purchased a new position in PowerSchool in the third quarter worth $3,940,000.
-SG Americas Securities LLC purchased a new position in PowerSchool in the third quarter worth $637,000.
-New York State Common Retirement Fund purchased a new position in PowerSchool in the third quarter worth $741,000.
-Finally, Deutsche Bank AG purchased a new position in PowerSchool in the third quarter worth $610,000.
-Institutional investors and hedge funds own 99.97% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Geode Capital Management LLC acquired a new position in shares of PowerSchool during the 3rd quarter worth about $16,045,000.
+Ghisallo Capital Management LLC acquired a new position in shares of PowerSchool during the 3rd quarter worth about $4,922,000.
+California State Teachers Retirement System acquired a new position in shares of PowerSchool during the 3rd quarter worth about $573,000.
+Strs Ohio bought a new stake in shares of PowerSchool during the 3rd quarter worth about $243,000.
+Finally, Deutsche Bank AG bought a new stake in shares of PowerSchool during the 3rd quarter worth about $610,000.
+Institutional investors own 99.97% of the company’s stock.

 PowerSchool Holdings Inc is a provider of cloud-based software for K-12 education principally in North America.
 PowerSchool Holdings Inc is based in FOLSOM, Calif.